The Five Buddha Ring

 a pull of tequila and tried to clear

-his head.
-He lay back and played with the knife --
+my head.
+I lay back and played with the knife —

 a folding pigsticker, half-sprung, hard-used,

 ground murderously sharp.
-Jack had found it five
+I had found it five

-He flipped through the guidebook, wondered how many
+I flipped through the guidebook, wondered: How many

 times will you put yourself through this, Jack?

-Finding the page that mocked him now, again
+Finding the page that mocked me now, again

 how the Mexicans give freely, how one